Pregnenolone for Men: An Insight into this Neurosteroid and Male Health

 Pregnenolone can be administered orally, subcutaneously, intravenously, intranasally, and topically or transdermally.
 Oral pregnenolone has a high metabolism and low bioavailability.
 It is lipophilic and readily crosses the blood-brain barrier.

 One study by Marx et al. (2009) observed the effects of exogenous pregnenolone on patients diagnosed with schizophrenia or schizoaffective disorder.
 Participants were given eight weeks of oral pregnenolone with an escalating fixed-dose approach, where patients took 500mg per day for the last four weeks.
 Serum levels of pregnenolone and certain downstream metabolites were measured.
-When pregnenolone was taken by mouth, serum levels of pregnenolone were four times higher, pregnenolone sulfate was three times higher, and allopregnanolone was five times higher.
+Pregnenolone sulfate levels were three times higher, allopregnanolone levels were five times higher, and serum levels of pregnenolone were four times higher when taken orally.
 Also, taking oral pregnenolone increased the levels of progesterone in the blood by more than four times and the levels of DHEAS by about sixteen percent.
 In this study, exogenous pregnenolone did not increase serum levels of testosterone, free testosterone, cortisol, DHEA, estradiol, or androstenedione.

 Pregnenolone and Allopregnanolone in Anxiety: